Skip to content

 Entrypoint

-The Cloudflare entrypoint wires the adapter:
+The Cloudflare Wasm entrypoint in src/lib.rs wires the adapter:

 rust